 Each of the Zacha's Bay Window artists has a vast body of work, most of which is dispersed in museums and private collections worldwide.
-In our virtual galleries, as well as presenting work for sale, we are gathering historic images of each artist's work for our growing permanent online archives for art lovers and scholars.
+In our virtual galleries, we gather historic images of each artist's work for a growing permanent online museum archive for art lovers and scholars.

-We would be grateful for digital photos of artwork currently in private collections, also biographical information, archival correspondence, essays and articles, reminiscences and personal photos for our online museum archives, for example the September 25, 1962 Look magazine article, A YOUNG MAN SAVES AN OLD TOWN.
+We would be grateful for digital photos of artwork currently in private collections, also biographical information, archival correspondence, essays and articles, reminiscences and personal photos for our online museum.
+See, for example, the September 25, 1962 Look magazine article, A YOUNG MAN SAVES AN OLD TOWN.